llm-bible/llm-bible.github.io/_publications/benz2025evaluation.markdown

 bibkey: benz2025evaluation
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2502.01754"}
-tags: ['Prompting', 'Pretraining Methods', 'GPT', 'Tools']
+tags: ['Tools', 'GPT', 'Prompting', 'Pretraining Methods']
 ---
 State of the art large language models rely on randomization to respond to a prompt.
 As an immediate consequence, a model may respond differently to the